akolinski/vue-semaphore-heroku/README.md

 ### 6. Heroku pipelines

 Go to the Heroku dashboard and click on your app.
-Then select the Deploy tab and go to "Add this app to a pipeline" and choose to "Create new pipeline", name it and select "production" as the stage, press "Create pipeline".
+Then select the Deploy tab and go to "Add this app to a pipeline" and choose to "Create new pipeline".
+Name the pipeline, select "production" as the stage and press "Create pipeline".
 Connect the pipeline to the Github repository in the pipelines settings.
 Now click on Pipeline and press "Enable Review Apps".
 Follow the prompts to create the app.json file and commit it to the repository.
-Check the "Create new review apps for new pull requests automatically" box and "Destroy stale review apps".
-Your pipeline is now set up but we need to make sure our stable branch is ready with our recently commited app.json file:
+Check the "Create new review apps for new pull requests automatically" checkbox and "Destroy stale review apps" checkbox.
+Your pipeline is now set up but we need to make sure our stable branch is ready with our recently committed app.json file.

 ```
 git checkout master